ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 If you pass, you get certified.
 If there are minor issues (non-conformities), you fix them and resubmit evidence.

 Auditors aren't trying to fail you.
 They want to certify you.
-Be honest, show your work, and don't try to fake evidence.
+Be honest, show our work, and don't try to fake evidence.

 Stage 5: Certification (immediate) & Continuous Monitoring (ongoing)

-You receive your ISO 27001 certificate, valid for three years.
+You receive our ISO 27001 certificate, valid for three years.

 This certification is proof that you have a system that works consistently, not that you have perfect security.